369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/solving_xor_nn/README.md

 We'll need to train a neural network to classify the input patterns accordingly and seperate this data using decision boundries.

 It's good to note that the type of decision boundry that the neural network can learn is determined by the number of hidden layers the network has.
-If there are no hiffen layers, like in the case of the single layer perceptron, then it can only learn linear problems.
+If there are no hidden layers, like in the case of the single layer perceptron, then it can only learn linear problems.